 - Phi Theta Kappa, Honors in the Arts and Sciences

 - Psi Chi, Honors in Psychology

 If you have more interest please visit my about me page

 The most significant differences between mental health professionals are specialties, years of education and training, and experience.

 I've gone into depth on this topic on my blog if you'd like to go deeper.

 Fees vary depending upon type of service, type of session, and length of session.

-Please see my fees page.
+Please see fees page.

 I am not affiliated nor contracted with health insurance plans.
-Most PPO health insurance plans will allow you to see me as “out of network provider” and I will with your written consent and supply to you documentation that you can submit to your insurance carrier who will reimburse you separately if you have coverage in your insurance policy.
+PPO health insurance plans will allow you to see me as “out of network provider” and I will with your written consent and supply to you documentation that you can submit to your insurance carrier who will reimburse you directly if you have coverage in your insurance policy.